Deliman206/36-full-stack-crud/README.md

 ## Installation
 In order to use this project the user will need to clone the project and install the dependencies.
 To use the project the user will have to make a file ```.env``` and include the enviroment variables needed for this project to function.
-Use the following for the back end, note: for this project that IS Sluggram:
+Use the following for the back end.

 ```
 NODE_ENV=development